Police arrest dozens as they break up pro-Palestinian protests at several US universities - KESQ

 Police made dozens of arrests as pro-Palestinian protest encampments were dismantled Friday at the University of Pennsylvania and the Massachusetts Institute of Technology, hours after police tear-gassed demonstrators and took down a similar camp at the University of Arizona.

-Philadelphia and campus police moved in around daybreak at Penn to remove protesters from an encampment that had been in place for more than two weeks.
+Philadelphia and campus police moved in around daybreak at Penn to remove protesters from an encampment that was in place for more than two weeks.
 School officials said protesters were given warnings and the chance to leave without being detained.
-About 33 people, including students and faculty members, were among those arrested and charged with trespass, the school said.
+About 33 people, including faculty members and seven students, were among those arrested and charged with trespass, the school said.

+Protest camps have sprung up across the U.S. and in Europe in recent weeks as students demand their universities stop doing business with Israel or companies that support its war efforts.
+Organizers seek to amplify calls to end Israel’s war against Hamas in Gaza, which they describe as a genocide against the Palestinians.
+The top United Nations court has concluded there is a “plausible risk of genocide” in Gaza — a charge Israel strongly denies.

 In Cambridge, Massachusetts, police in riot gear arrived at MIT around 4 a.m., encircled the camp and gave protesters about 15 minutes to leave.
 Ten students who remained were arrested, the university’s president said.
-A crowd outside the camp began chanting pro-Palestinian slogans but was dispersed shortly after.
+A crowd outside the camp began chanting pro-Palestinian slogans but was quickly dispersed.

-The commencement scheduled for Friday night will go forward, university President Robert Robbins said.

-And at New Mexico State University in Las Cruces, police arrested 13 people Thursday night after they refused to leave a building that had been damaged and vandalized.
+And at New Mexico State University in Las Cruces, police arrested 13 people Thursday night after they refused to leave a damaged and vandalized building.
 The charges ranged from misdemeanor trespass to felonies including battery on a peace officer, school spokesperson Amanda Bradford said.
 The building, Hadley Hall, was cleared and open Friday.

+Protesters at the University of Wisconsin-Madison agreed Friday to permanently dismantle their 2-week-old encampment and not disrupt graduation ceremonies this weekend, in return for the opportunity to connect with “decision-makers” who control university investments by July 1 so students can present their demands.
+The university also agreed to increase support for scholars and students affected by wars in Gaza and Ukraine.

+Graduates from Pomona College in Southern California will have to travel 40 miles (65 km) for their commencement ceremony Sunday, as administrators seek to avoid a long-running campus protest.
+The liberal arts college in suburban Claremont said it will provide transportation to the venue, a historic theater in Los Angeles.
+On April 5, numerous protesters entered an administration building and 20 people were arrested by local police.

 The Associated Press has recorded at least 75 instances since April 18 in which arrests were made at U.S. campus protests.
 Nearly 2,900 people have been arrested at 57 colleges and universities.
 The figures are based on AP reporting and statements from schools and law enforcement agencies.